beralt/horepg/README.md

   -tvh_password PASSWORD
-                        the password used to login into TVHeadend -R                    fetch EPG data for radio channels
+                        the password used to login into TVHeadend -R                    fetch EPG data for radio channels -o                    path to output XML data instead of pushing to TVHeadend
 ```

 This would require some privileges to switch to the user and group if daemonizing.
 The script daemonizes by default, and logging is using syslog().